Litrus/Jason_Case_Study/README.md

 <br/><br/>
 ## Analysis
 The analysis was carried out in a combination of SQL, Google Sheets and Tableau.
 I used SQL to merge the dailyActivity and sleepDay tables together in order to assess the data from both tables at once.
 I exported each cleaned set out of SQL and then imported them to both Tableau and Sheets.
 I used sheets to create summary pivot tables and to gather the averages of each column of data, which allowed me to extract vital key points and figures.
 These figures allowed me to determine popular trends among the data in the bullet points below.
 I also used Sheets to create numerous scatter plots, comparing many numerical variables to determine any trends.
 Tableau was used to visualise the differences between catagorical data, namely the Activity hours columns and the KM travelled columns.

+The [changelog](https://github.com/Litrus/Jason_Case_Study/blob/main/Fitbase_Data/FitBase_Queries.sql) is available here.

 ### Key points
 - Daily Activity Summary